-If you wish to present a poster at the conference, you must submit an abstract electronically at the time of registration.
+If you choose to present a poster at the conference, you must submit an abstract electronically at the time of registration.
 Abstracts submitted are reviewed and approved by the Conference Organizers.
-If you submitted an abstract, plan on giving a poster presentation unless notified otherwise by either the Conference Organizers or FASEB staff.
+If you submit an abstract, plan on giving a poster presentation unless notified otherwise by either the Conference Organizers or FASEB staff.
 The registration process only accepts one abstract electronically.
-If you would like to submit a second abstract, please send it to email@example.com
+If you would like to submit a second abstract, please email it to firstname.lastname@example.org

 .
 FASEB will then send it to the appropriate organizer for review.